Tiny House Grants

 Many cities and states provide financial incentives for building accessory dwelling units on existing residential properties.
 These programs aim to increase affordable housing supply and typically offer forgivable loans, construction grants, or reduced permitting fees for qualifying homeowners.

 Foundation-based tiny houses meeting minimum size requirements and building codes qualify for many ADU incentive programs.
-Research your local zoning regulations and contact your city or county planning department to ask about ADU incentives, grants, or fee reduction programs.
+Research your local zoning regulations and contact your city or county planning department.
 Working with experienced tiny house builders familiar with local regulations streamlines the application process.

 First-Time Homebuyer Programs